Linux 软件免费装

 升级注意事项:

+2.5.1 Recommended bugfix update: Addressed the overzealous encoding of some valid CSS characters introduced in v2.5 and noted compatibility through WP 6.9+.
+2.5 Recommended update: added filter to control if CSS is output, updated plugin framework (hardening & improvements), prevented unintended markup in translations, noted compatibility through WP 6.8+, dropped compatibility with WP older than 5.5, and removed unit tests from release packaging.
 2.0.1 Recommended bugfix release: Addressed potential conflict with other plugins that prevented plugin settings page main content from being displayed.
 2.0 Recommended minor update: Updated plugin framework, restructured unit test files, noted compatibility through 5.7+, and incorporated numerous minor behind-the-scenes tweaks.
 1.9.1 Trivial update: Updated plugin framework to version 051, restructured unit test file structure, and noted compatibility through WP 5.5+.
 1.9 Minor update: updated plugin framework, added a TODO.md file, updated a few URLs to be HTTPS, expanded unit testing, updated compatibility to be WP 4.9 through 5.4+, and minor behind-the-scenes tweaks.
 1.8 Minor update: added HTML5 compliance when supported by the theme, modernized and fixed unit tests, noted compatibility through WP 5.3+, and updated copyright date (2020) 1.7 Recommended update: added recovery mode, tweaked plugin initialization process, updated plugin framework, compatibility is now WP 4.7 through WP 5.1+, updated copyright date (2019), and more documentation and code improvements.
-1.6 Recommended update: added code highlighting, syntax checking, etc as introduced elsewhere in WP 4.9; show admin notifications for settings page; updated plugin framework to version 046; verified compatibility through WP 4.9; dropped compatibility with versions of WordPress older than 4.6; updated copyright date (2018).
+1.6 Recommended update: added code highlighting and syntax checking as introduced in WP 4.9; show admin notifications for settings page; updated plugin framework to version 046; noted compatibility through WP 4.9; dropped compatibility with versions of WP older than 4.6; updated copyright date (2018).
 1.5 Minor update: updated plugin framework to version 041; verified compatibility through WP 4.5.
 1.4 Recommended update: bugfixes for CSS file links containing query arguments; improved support for localization; verified compatibility through WP 4.4; removed compatibility with WP earlier than 4.1; updated copyright date (2016) 1.3.4 Bugfix release: fixed line-wrapping display for Firefox and Safari; noted compatibility through WP 4.2+.
 1.3.3 Bugfix release: reverted use of DIR constant since it isn't supported on older installations (PHP 5.2).
 1.3.2 Trivial update: improvements to unit tests; updated plugin framework to version 039; noted compatibility through WP 4.1+; updated copyright date (2015).
 1.3.1 Trivial update: updated plugin framework to version 038; noted compatibility through WP 4.0+; added plugin icon.
 1.3 Minor update: added unit tests; minor improvements; noted compatibility through WP 3.8+.
 1.2 Recommended update.
 Highlights: stopped wrapping long input field text; updated plugin framework; updated WP compatibility as 3.1 - 3.5+; explicitly stated license; and more.
 1.1 Recommended update: renamed class and filters by prefixing 'c2c_'; noted compatibility through WP 3.3; dropped support for versions of WP older than 3.0; updated plugin framework; deprecate global variable.
 1.0 Initial public release!

 常见问题: